Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 Apple salad

-1 tablespoon oatmeal soak for 12 hours in 3 tablespoons of water, then add the juice of ½ lemon or other sour fruit, 1 tablespoon of milk, kefir or honey, 2 grated apples and 1 tablespoon of grated nuts, if they are not served separately for breakfast.
+1 tablespoon oatmeal soak for 12 hours in 3 tablespoons of water, then add the juice of ½ lemon or other sour fruit, 1 tablespoon of milk, kefir or honey, 2 grated apples and 1 tablespoon of grated nuts, if they are not given separately for breakfast.

-• raw fruits and berries (except for bananas) - 50%;
+• raw fruits and berries (except bananas) – 50%;

 • raw vegetables (except potatoes) – 35%;